improbable-eng/zeuz-unreal-demo/README.md

 Before you follow this example, there are a couple of general points to note:
 - The '**Files changed**' list for each section only notes the most significant changes.
-    - For example, the files changed to edit the on-screen messaging text at the end of the game in ['Basic zeuz Support'](#basic-zeuz-support) are omitted.
+    - For example, the files changed to edit the on-screen messaging text at the end of the game in ['Basic zeuz support'](#basic-zeuz-support) are omitted.
 - Unreal handles its internal command line arguments differently to custom ones.
 Read the payload commands in each section carefully for the correct use.
     - Internal flag values are assigned to a flag with an `=` between the flag key and value (e.g. `-PORT=29000`).
     - Custom flag values are assigned to a flag with a space between the flag key and value (e.g. `-payloadId my-payload-id-123`).